DFG KA 4120/2-1; BASt (FE 82.0649/2016): DoBoLSiS

 We investigate the sources of decreasing roadworthiness and the interrelations of driving performance, aging, and age-related changes in sensory, cognitive, and motor functions, analysing driving behaviour of younger and older adults both in real traffic and in driving simulator environments.
 In studies of monotony and fatigue on driving performance, we investigate effects of cognitive changes in elderly on motoring and participating in (road) traffic, using behavioural and electrophysiological measures.
 In addition, we test effects of distracting auditory and visual stimuli (e.g., given by the operation of navigation systems) on driving performances in young, middle-aged, and old drivers.

-The DFG project ‘Car driving under distraction: effects on brain activity and driving performance in young, middle-aged and older drivers’ investigates age-specific distraction effects and compensation mechanisms as well as possible sources of differences between high and low performing drivers by analysis of driving performance and EEG measures.
+The completed DFG project ‘Car driving under distraction: effects on brain activity and driving performance in young, middle-aged and older drivers’ investigated age-specific distraction effects and compensation mechanisms as well as possible sources of differences between high and low performing drivers by analysis of driving performance and EEG measures.
 Our results will be utilized to improve traffic-related designs and to develop age-specific training methods for drivers of different ages.

 In the BASt-funded longitudinal study DoBoLSiS (Dortmund Bonner Längsschnittstudie zur Sicherheit von Senioren im Straßenverkehr) the development of traffic safety-related personal characteristics of seniors are investigated an over period of five years.
-The aim here is to sensitize older drivers for age-related deficits and risks and to derive predictors for future driving ability of seniors.
+The aim is to sensitize older drivers for age-related deficits and risks and to derive predictors for future driving ability of seniors.

 - Falkenstein, M. & Karthaus, M. (2017).
 Fahreignung im höheren Lebensalter: Sensibilisieren – Erfassen – Fördern.
 Stuttgart: Kohlhammer.